Khandaghosh Assembly constituency

-Khandaghosh is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
+Khandaghosh Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per order of the Delimitation Commission, No. 259 Khandaghosh (SC) assembly constituency covers Khandaghosh community development block and Adra, Bhuri, Gohogram, Khano, Maszidpur, Sanko and Satinadi gram panchayats of Galsi II CD Block.

-Khandaghosh assembly constituency is part of No. 37 Bishnupur (Lok Sabha constituency).
+Khandaghosh assembly constituency is part of No. 37 Bishnupur Lok Sabha constituency.